 So make your final offer but if a person doesn’t take you up on it, move on.

 Have you set up any drip campaigns for your store?
 Or are you thinking of launching any specific campaign?
-Let us know in the comments.
+Let me know in the comments.